 Day 23 – 24: Whitsundays (2 days)

-Embark on a once-in-a-lifetime sailing trip to the Whitsunday Islands.
+When you travel for 4 weeks in Australia, you must include a once-in-a-lifetime sailing trip to the Whitsunday Islands.
 It is one of the most magical places I’ve ever been to.
-You can choose a budget one-day tour to multiple days on a luxury yacht.
-Ideally, you want to spend a few days on a boat.

-- Visit the powdery white sand of Whitehaven Beach, one of the best beaches in Queensland
+- Visit the powdery white sand at Whitehaven Beach, one of the best beaches in Queensland.

-- Snorkel or dive in the clear waters of Great Barrier Reef to see the world’s most extensive coral reef system
+- Snorkel or dive in the clear waters of the Great Barrier Reef to see the world’s most extensive coral reef system.

 Day 25: Airlie Beach (1 day)

 Return to Airlie Beach at the end of your Whitsunday Islands tour.
-Rest for the day and continue onto your journey the next day.
+Rest for the day and continue on your journey the next day.

 Day 26 – 28: Cairns (3 days)